stephenchu530/Dog_Breed_Image_Classifier/README.md

 `$ jupyter notebook dog_app.ipynb`

-Or open `report.html` in your preferred browswer
+Or open `report.html` in your preferred browser

 Or view `dog_app.ipynb` within GitHub.